isomerpages/pa-chingay/index.md

       id: textcards
-      description: The Chingay Parade started in 1973 as a street parade to celebrate Chinese New Year, evolving into an annual iconic event showcasing Singapore’s rich and unique multi-ethnic and cosmopolitan culture
+      description: The Chingay Parade started in 1973 as a street parade to celebrate Chinese New Year, evolving into an annual iconic event showcasing Singapore’s rich and unique multi-ethnic and cosmopolitan cultures
   - infopic:
       title: Highlights
       subtitle: Chingay 2025